-4. Long-term Load Forecast:-
+Long-term Load Forecast

-GRIDCO/OPTCL had submitted Load Forecast for 2007-2016 to OERC on the basis of the 5 year demand forecasts submitted by the DISTCOs.
-The OERC has analyzed the submission and the basis of assumption and methodology adopted for the exercise.
-OERC stressed on the Licensees that they could use a combination of "End-Use Method" and "Time Series /Econometric Method", which would facilitate generation of appropriate forecasts of load while throwing enough light on generation and transmission planning.
-As it was a late submission and the year 06-07 was already over, the Commission has ordered the Licensees to furnish the load forecast within due date and to analyze Load Forecast exercise for 2008-17, as soon as it is received.
+GRIDCO/OPTCL had submitted Load Forecast for 2006-2015 to OERC on the basis of the 5-year demand forecasts submitted by the DISTCOs.
+As it was a late submission and the year 2005-06 was already over, the Commission has decided to analyze Load Forecast exercise for the period 2007-16, as soon as the same is received.

-5. Notification of various Regulations under the Electricity Act, 2003
+> Notification of various Regulations under the Electricity Act, 2003